 APPLICANTS FOR ADMISSION to Covenant Theological Seminary (CTS) are considered without regard to sex, age, color, or national origin.
 Each prospective student will be assessed according to his or her academic background.

 An application must be made on the official form furnished by the admissions office.
-A copy is available in this catalog.
+You may apply online at this site.
 Once the admissions office receives an application, along with the appropriate fees and official transcripts of all earned credit, the applicant will be evaluated to determine his or her academic needs by the Academic Dean of CTS.
 The Admissions Office will then notify the student by mail, regarding acceptance and credits needed for a degree.
 Once applicants have received official notice that they have been accepted as students, and their evaluation is complete; they may begin ordering courses.
-Courses may be taken at CTS or any Facilitator location.
+Courses may be taken through CTS or any Facilitator location.

 Credits and degrees earned from independent colleges in the State of North Carolina, which are authorized by the State Board of Independent Colleges and Universities, do not qualify the holder for a state teaching certification, nor do they qualify him or her to participate in professional licensing examinations.
 Any person interested in obtaining a state teaching certificate or practicing a regulated profession should contact the appropriate regulatory agency in the field of his interest.